-Where the leave is in respect of bereavement the provisions for bereavement leave as noted in section 5 will apply.
+Where the leave is in respect of bereavement the provisions for bereavement leave as noted in section $\underline{85}$ will apply.
+Where a parent has lost a child, see also section 6.

 In the cases of serious illness, up to 3 months leave may be granted at the discretion of the Partnership Director.
 This leave may be paid, unpaid, and in exceptional circumstances unpaid leave may be extended.